dzianisv/dzianisv.github.io/notes/Embedded/Install-Ubuntu-Server-VM-AppleSilicon.md

 <img src="./img/ubuntu_server_installation_on_macbook.webp" alt="ubuntu_server_installation_on_macbook.webp" width="580" height="580">

 So, you know how VirtualBox is like, "Sorry, I don't do arm64 macOS."
-And Docker is all, "Nah, I can't do a lot of stuff that VM could."
-But fear not!
-Because there is a way to make your MacBook play nice with Ubuntu without paying money for comercial virtual machines.
+This is first frustration after I switched to AppleSilicon macBook.But fear not!
+Because there is a way to make your MacBook play nice with Ubuntu without paying money for commercial virtual machines.

 Step one: Brew yourself some qemu with a dash of `brew install qemu`.